vinaykumarkas/datacompare/README.md

 ### Test
-o execute the rspec testcases, execute the below command from the project root directory
+To execute the rspec testcases, execute the below command from the project root directory

 	$ rspec spec

+### ToDo
+1. Extend the code functionality
+2. Improvise the display of results
+3. Improvise the ERROR and WARNING Messages, may be add to a file
+4. Code refractor
+5. Additional spec classes if required